In this Article

 Another way to make it harder for email harvesters to find email addresses is to display email addresses as icons, rather than putting the full address directly on the page.

-In the Composer Constituent Element, whether in the "Constituent Details" or "Pop-Up Details" section of the element settings, there is an option alongside the email display option to "Display email address as" Text or Icon.
+In the Composer Constituent Element, whether in the Constituent Details or Pop-Up Details section of the element settings, there is an option alongside the email display option to Display email address as text or icon.

-Note: This does not permanently mask an email address.
+This does not permanently mask an email address.
 If someone clicks on the icon to bring up the email window, the address is available in the "To" field, where it can still be copied.
 Other types of email harvesters search the page source and can find "mailto" links as well as text addresses.
 This is, however, an extra step that acts as a deterrent by making it more difficult for bots to obtain the email addresses in bulk.

 An alternative that might fool more sophisticated email harvesters would be to set up secondary email addresses to use for emails coming from web pages.
 For example, if the head of school’s email address needs to be displayed on a public page, use email@example.com and set it to forward to firstname.lastname@example.org.
 Because it is a separate inbox, you can set up rules so that it only forwards legitimate-looking messages.
 For other extreme techniques to prevent email harvesting, explore those proposed by Smashing Magazine.